 Prepared Environment

-They have been designed to help children learn and develop even more with the help of versatile materials that correspond to the diverse areas of development: practical life, sensory, language, math, and cultural studies in a hands-on form.
+Every classroom element serves to foster independence and student-based discovery in line with Montessori teaching concepts.
+Why Montessori education?
+The classrooms have been designed to help children learn and develop even more with the help of versatile materials that correspond to the diverse areas of development: practical life, sensory, language, math, and cultural studies in a hands-on form.

 It is a dynamic learning laboratory environment, giving the child freedom with concepts to explore and engage at his very own pace.